 Eligible Customers may submit new or revised Bids to supply or withdraw Energy, and to supply Operating Reserves and/or Regulation Service.
 Customers that submit such Bids may specify different Bid parameters in real-time than they did Day-Ahead.

 A Hybrid Storage Resource may not submit a Lower Operating Limit that exceeds zero MW, or an Upper Operating Limit that is less than zero MW.
+DER Aggregations may submit a Self-Committed Fixed or Flexible Bid to inject Energy that includes a Lower Operating Limit that is equal to or greater than zero MW.
+Withdrawal-eligible DER Aggregations may submit a Self-Committed Fixed or Flexible Bid to withdraw Energy that includes a Normal Upper Operating Limit that is equal to or less than zero MW.
+Otherwise, DER Aggregations may not submit Bids that include a Lower Operating Limit that exceeds zero MW, or an Upper Operating Limit that is less than zero MW.

-Hybrid Storage Resources’ obligations to submit and update their Operating Reserve Limit, Upper Operating Limits and Lower Operating Limit are addressed in Section 4.4.1.2, above.
+Hybrid Storage Resources’ and Aggregations’ obligations to submit and update their Operating Reserve Limit, Upper Operating Limits and Lower Operating Limit are addressed in Section 4.4.1.2, above.

 Incremental Energy Bids, for portions of the Capacity of Resources that were scheduled in the Day-Ahead Market, and/or Start-Up Bids may be submitted by Suppliers bidding Resources using ISO-Committed Fixed, ISO-Committed Flexible, and Self-Committed Flexible bid modes that exceed the Incremental Energy Bids or Start-Up Bids submitted in the Day-Ahead Market or the mitigated Day-Ahead Incremental Energy Bids or Start-Up Bids where appropriate, if not otherwise prohibited pursuant to other provisions of the tariff.